gwensmu/cl-search-digest/README.md

+Craigslist removed its RSS feeds, RIP RSS

+# What was this

-This tool will search Craigslist using a configured query and send an email digest of the results.
-It is a replacement for IFTTTs defunct "classifieds" feature.
-This tool is designed to run as a Lambda in AWS on a cron schedule.
+This tool used to search Craigslist using a configured query and send an email digest of the results.
+It was a replacement for IFTTTs defunct "classifieds" feature.
+This tool was designed to run as a Lambda in AWS on a cron schedule via EventBridge.

 ## Local development: